aws/aws-iot-device-sdk-java-v2/samples/CustomKeyOpsConnect/README.md

-# Custom Key Operations PubSub
+# Custom Key Operations Connect

 [**Return to main sample list**](../README.md)

-This sample is similar to the [Basic PubSub](../BasicPubSub/README.md) sample but shows how to perform custom private key operations during the Mutual TLS (mTLS) handshake.
+This sample is similar to the [Basic Connect](../BasicConnect/README.md) sample but shows how to perform custom private key operations during the Mutual TLS (mTLS) handshake.
 This is necessary if you require an external library to handle private key operations such as signing and decrypting.
 By utilizing custom private key operations, you can use any external library for the Mutual TLS private key operations when connecting to AWS IoT Core.

 **WARNING: Unix (Linux) only**